That may sound very basic, but there are businesses out there whose “website” is Facebook or Yelp.

 This is crucial when planning a website design.
 A website design should be finalized thoroughly before starting any work on the project.

-If a project has started and the plan needs to change in the middle of the way, everything would go back to zero which could lead to the delay of the setup.
+If a project has begun and the plan needs to change in the middle of the way, everything would go back to zero which could lead to the delay of the setup.
 When you build a house, you don’t want to change the number of concrete posts when you know that the roof is already in place, would you?

 Now, the other side of the coin, your blog….

-Common Blogging Mistakes and Misconceptions
+Common Business Blogging Mistakes and Misconceptions

 a.
 That you don’t need one because you already have a website